andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 ```

 The type of `vecLength :: Vec n a -> Sing n` says that it is possible, from the
-structure of the vector given, to get a witness to its length.
-And, because the
+structure of the vector given alone, to get a witness to its length.
+And,
-structure of the vector and the structure of the length type are so similar,
+because the structure of the vector and the structure of the length type are so
-this is possible!
-(Note that this is not possible for our non-structural
+similar, this is possible!
+(Note that this is not possible for our
-“wrapped” `Vec`, without some unsafe operations)
+non-structural “wrapped” `Vec`, without some unsafe operations)

 Now, our code will be identical to the code for our wrapped/non-structural
 vectors, using `%~` and `Decision` and `Refl`: